Waterbury Union Station: History

 In summer 1909, the completed station was opened.
 As intended, it catalyzed development in the neighborhood.
 A few years later, the American Brass Company, representing another industry identified with the city and region, built new headquarters across Meadow Street from the station.
 Its architecture closely harmonized in size and material with the station.

 The station continued to be used for intercity rail service to the city.
 The New Haven's Nutmeg and several unnamed trains operated east to Hartford and Boston until 1955.
 The company also operated trains northeast from New York City, through Waterbury, to New Britain and Hartford.
 The Naugatuck and other NH trains went north to Winsted and south toward New York City.
 Service declined and then stopped in the later decades of the 20th century.
 The last commercial service out the station was by the Penn Central railroad company.

 In the 1970s one of the two newspapers that later became the Republican-American moved into the building, modifying it on the inside and out for that purpose.
 Republican-American Publisher William J. Pape purchased the building because of its status as a local landmark.
 At that time the south wing was still being used by Metro-North commuter rail passengers as a waiting area; since then that portion of the interior has been closed off and a new platform built.
 In 1973, Pape assigned company machinist John A. Correia to restore the original mechanisms of the station clock tower, which had been replaced by an electrical tower clock in 1963.
 The original mechanism is still functioning, on display in the lobby of the station.

+As of 2024, the state plans to add a waiting room for Waterbury Branch passengers in the building, with construction to take place from 2025 to 2027.